Why Sugar Is Your Children’s Enemy #1

 These 2 mechanisms make fructose even worse than glucose with regard to weight gain.

-The combination of weight gain and elevated blood concentration induces, on the long run, many serious diseases that your kid, if he/she becomes overweight or obese may suffer from.
+The combination of weight gain and elevated blood sugar induces, on the long run, many serious diseases that your kid, if he/she becomes overweight or obese may suffer from.
 Here is a non-comprehensive list:

 Type 2 Diabetes